 Cycling is another option for getting around Dublin without a car.
 It is affordable and eco-friendly, and there are 74 miles of cycle tracks or lanes across the entire city.

 However, cycling during rush hour can be dangerous.
 Like all major capital cities, traffic increases significantly during rush hour in and around Dublin, increasing hazards for those on two wheels.
-Make sure to have a helmet and working lights if you are cycling during rush hour, especially during the winter months when it gets dark from around 4.30pm.

 You can hire a bike around the city from Dublin Bikes, similar to the bike rental schemes in other major cities.
 You can hire them for 1 day, 3 days or longer.
 The first 30 minutes are free and you can find more information about this scheme by clicking here.